spiral/docs/odm/standalone.md

 dump($model->serializeData());
 ```

-> Standalone ODM usage can be useful when validating complex data.
+> Standalone ODM usage can be useful when validating complex data, you only have to use create or setFields method to populate your entity.

 ## Json Documents
 One potential option for how the ODM component can be used in your application without a connection to MongoDB databases is by using `JsonDocument`.
 This class extends the `DocumentEntity` and implements the ORM `ActiveAccessorInterface`.
 As a result, this object can be used to represent the structured json data in your ORM Records: